AlexEsrv/07_wifi_and_cafe_website/README.md

 # Cafe for Laptops website

-A replica of https://laptopfriendly.co/ made as a part of https://www.udemy.com/course/100-days-of-code/ coorse.
+A replica of https://laptopfriendly.co/ made as a part of https://www.udemy.com/course/100-days-of-code/ course.

 It is not a legit service, it is a study project.